 When do owls attack cats?

 Even though these birds are nocturnal creatures, they don’t stay active throughout the night.
 Some owl breeds hunt at twilight, whereas others are more dangerous toward dawn.
-But it can also depend on how hungry the creature is and how bigger it is compared to your kitty.
+The risk of attack varies depending on the size of the owl compared to the cat and the owl’s level of desperation for food.

 Why do owls attack cats?